Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Botanical Profile: Understanding Taraxacum officinale

-The root system reaches depths of 10-15 inches, breaking up compacted soil while accumulating nutrients from subsoil layers—a trait that benefits both the plant's medicinal potency and surrounding ecosystem health.
+The root system reaches depths of 10 to 15 inches, breaking up compacted soil while accumulating nutrients from subsoil layers, a trait that benefits both the plant's medicinal potency and surrounding ecosystem health.
 This deep-rooting characteristic also explains why dandelion traditionally indicates fertile, mineral-rich soil.
 The root contains approximately 40% inulin by weight, a prebiotic fiber that nourishes beneficial gut bacteria1, along with sesquiterpene lactones responsible for dandelion's characteristic bitter taste and therapeutic actions.

 Dandelion's above-ground parts follow a precise annual cycle.
 Leaves emerge in early spring, offering peak nutritional density when harvested young.
 The iconic yellow flowers bloom from April through September, producing hundreds of individual florets per head.
-Each floret eventually transforms into the familiar seed-bearing "clock" that disperses on the wind—a survival strategy that's enabled dandelion to colonize diverse habitats globally.
+Each floret eventually transforms into the familiar seed-bearing "clock" that disperses on the wind, a survival strategy that has enabled dandelion to colonize diverse habitats globally.
 This remarkable adaptability reflects the plant's pharmaceutical versatility: just as dandelion thrives in varied conditions, its therapeutic applications span multiple body systems.

 Traditional Uses Across Global Healing Systems